LinkedInConnect/linkedinconnect-client/README.md

     Removes this tool and copies build dependencies, configuration files and scripts into the app directory.
 If you do this, you can’t go back!

-We suggest that you begin by typing:
+suggest that you begin by typing:

   cd linkedinconnect-client
   npm start